adrianparker/adrianparker.github.io/README.md

 ## Summary
 This project is the personal blog of Adrian Parker, [AdrianParker.com](https://www.adrianparker.com/).

-Contains writing on topics like product management, finance, software, investment, and travel; adorned with whimsical anecdotes about life.
+Contains writing on topics like product management, finance, software, investment, and travel; adorned with whimsical anecdotes about life and random other things that interest me.

 ## Tech